kubernetes/community/contributors/design-proposals/federation-phase-1.md

 ## SCOPE

-It’s difficult to have a perfect design with one click that implements all the above requirements.
+It's difficult to have a perfect design with one click that implements all the above requirements.
 Therefore we will go with an iterative approach to design and build the system.
 This document describes the phase one of the whole work.
 In phase one we will cover only the